MuhannadCy/LIDAR-Nav-Robot/README.md

 * Test HectorSLAM
 * Run ROS on multiple machines (Laptop as Master, and Raspberry Pi 3 B+ as Slave)
 * Test if we need odometry data with SLAM or not.
+* Navigating to specific destination given a map.